Advice For Vulnerable Residents

 If you are still unable to find help then please complete our request for help form.

-If you have been told you are clinically extremely vulnerable, the guidance changed on 1 August to pause shielding.
-You should still minimise social interaction and follow the same social distancing rules as everyone else.
+If you have been told you are clinically extremely vulnerable, you should still minimise social interaction and follow the same social distancing rules as everyone else.

 Being asked to minimise social contact might seem daunting, but there are lots of ways you can stay in touch, and getting into a new routine will help you.
 You should also try to stay active.